zogheibc/zogheibc.github.io/_pages/about.md

 I developed and teach courses on sampling methods and data visualization, and have led workshops and invited talks on 'Reading and Writing About Data' and 'Critical Data Scholarship'.

 ## Education
-- 🖥️ PhD in Information, Ongoing
+- 🖥️ PhD in Information (University of Toronto), Ongoing
-- 📖 Master of Information (Knowledge Management and Information Management), 2022
+- 📖 Master of Information (University of Toronto), 2022
 - 🔬 Hons.
-Bachelor of Science in Integrated Science (Biology), 2020
+Bachelor of Science in Integrated Science (McMaster University), 2020